debianchef/101/uncle_debian_notes_on_foundry.md

 # Development
-This article assumes the reader is familar with Solidity programing Language [Solidity Programing Language](https://github.com/debianchef/uncle-debian-notes/blob/trunk/uncle_debian_notes_on_basic_solidity.md) .
+This article assumes the reader is familar with [Solidity Programing Language](https://github.com/debianchef/uncle-debian-notes/blob/trunk/uncle_debian_notes_on_basic_solidity.md) .

 #### Setup your Environment